Securing WCF Data Services

-When you want to have your data service use basic authentication based on some custom authentication service and not Windows credentials, you must implement a custom ASP.NET HTTP Module for authentication.
+When you want to have your data service use basic authentication based on some custom authentication service and not Windows credentials, you must implement a custom ADP.NET HTTP Module for authentication.

-For an example of how to use a custom basic authentication scheme with WCF Data Services, see the post on Custom Basic Authentication in the OData and authentication series.
+For an example of how to use a custom basic authentication scheme with WCF Data Services, see the blog post OData and Authentication – Part 6 – Custom Basic Authentication.

 |Windows authentication||Windows-based credentials are exchanged by using NTLM or Kerberos.
 This mechanism is more secure than basic or digest authentication, but it requires that the client be a Windows-based application.
 IIS also provides an implementation of Windows authentication for HTTP requests in an ASP.NET application.
 For more information, see ASP.NET Forms Authentication Overview.

-For an example of how to use Windows authentication with WCF Data Services, see the post on Windows Authentication in the OData and authentication series.
+For an example of how to use Windows authentication with WCF Data Services, see the blog post OData and Authentication – Part 2 – Windows Authentication.

 |ASP.NET forms authentication||Forms authentication lets you authenticate users by using your own code and then maintain an authentication token in a cookie or in the page URL.
 You authenticate the user name and password of your users using a login form that you create.
 Unauthenticated requests are redirected to a login page, where the user provides credentials and submits the form.
 If the application authenticates the request, the system issues a ticket that contains a key for reestablishing the identity for subsequent requests.
 For more information, see Forms Authentication Provider.
 Security Note: By default, the cookie that contains the forms authentication ticket is not secured when you use forms authentication in a ASP.NET Web application.
 You should consider requiring SSL to protect both the authentication ticket and the initial login credentials.

-For an example of how to use forms authentication with WCF Data Services, see the post on Forms Authentication in the OData and authentication series.
+For an example of how to use forms authentication with WCF Data Services, see the blog post OData and Authentication – Part 7 – Forms Authentication.

 |Claims-based authentication||In claims-based authentication, the data service relies on a trusted "third-party" identity provider service to authenticate the user.
 The identity provider positively authenticates the user that is requesting access to data service resources and issues a token that grants access to the requested resources.
 This token is then presented to the data service, which then grants access to the user based on the trust relationship with the identity service that issued the access token.

 The benefit of using a claims-based authentication provider is that they can be used to authenticate various types of clients across trust domains.
 By employing such a third-party provider, a data service can offload the requirements of maintaining and authenticating users.
 OAuth 2.0 is a claims-based authentication protocol that is supported by Windows Azure AppFabric Access Control for federated authorization as a service.
 This protocol supports REST-based services.
-For an example of how to use OAuth 2.0 with WCF Data Services, see the post on OData and OAuth in the OData and authentication series.
+For an example of how to use OAuth 2.0 with WCF Data Services, see the blog post OData and Authentication – Part 8 – OAuth WRAP.

 Authentication in the Client Library